instructlab/taxonomy/README.md

 >    2. To determine the interpretability by human contributors and maintainers.
 >    3. As part of the prompt to the GPT model used to generate synthetic samples.

-> [!NOTE]
+> [!IMPORTANT]
-> To get the best use of this structure, make sure the names of directories match the intent of the
-> taxonomy files.
-You can also verify that a person's contribution is in the most logical location in the
-> taxonomy structure before signing off.
+> There is a limit to how much content can exist in the question/answer pairs for the model to process.
+Due to this, only add a maximum
+> of around 2300 words to your question and answer seed example pairs in the `qna.yaml` file.

 Taxonomy skill files must be a valid [YAML](https://yaml.org/) file named `qna.yaml`.
 Each `qna.yaml` files contains a set of key/value entries with the following keys: